mspataruupland/takeHomeAssignment/README.md

 There is no hard requirement on the programming language, so feel free to use the technologies that you feel the most comfortable with.

+You should allocate between 2-4 hours for this assignment.

+### Instructions

+Under the issues tab there is a set of tasks.

+Issue [https://github.com/mspataruupland/takeHomeAssignment/issues/1][Jira-001] is the Base of this project and is mandatory.

-Under the issues tab is a set of tasks.
-Pick between 1 and 3 of them to implement, and submit pull requests for each.
-Of course we won't be sad to see all of them implemented :)
+Besides issue [https://github.com/mspataruupland/takeHomeAssignment/issues/1][Jira-001] pick between 1 and 3 items to implement, and submit pull requests for each.

-### Duration

-You shoulc allocate between 2-4 hours for this assignment.
-We understand that your time is valuable, so if there are parts of the project that you would have liked to implement but didn't have the time to do it, feel free to add this info in solution/_instructions.txt_.
+You will notice that each issue has labels for the level of difficulty and targets fronend or backend implementation.

 ### Deadline
 Only the commits submitted in 48h since the test was share with you will be considered.